Junazidomi/Data-Science/Data-Science-prediction-projects/Laptop Price Prediction/README.md

    Insight:

+   Based on the visualisation of storage capacity types in laptops sold, laptops with a capacity of 256 GB are the most common compared to other types, while         laptops with a capacity of 512 GB are the least common.

-4. Visualization of Processor Speed vs Laptop Brand
+3. Visualization of Processor Speed vs Laptop Brand

    ![Dashboard3](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Laptop%20Price%20Prediction/Picture/Processor%20Speed%20vs%20Laptop%20brand.png)

    Insight:

+   Based on the visualisation of the relationship between laptop brands and processor speed, it was found that Asus laptops have a higher median processor speed      than other laptop brands.
+On the other hand, Lenovo laptops have the lowest median processor speed compared to other laptop brands on the market.

-5. Visualization of RAM vs Brand
+4. Visualization of RAM vs Brand

    ![Dashboard4](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Laptop%20Price%20Prediction/Picture/RAM%20VS%20Brand.png)

    Insight:

+   Based on the visualisation of the relationship between RAM and laptop brands sold, it can be seen that almost all laptop brands have various types of RAM.
+However, Acer, Lenovo, and Dell laptops have a higher median number of RAM types compared to other brands.
+Conversely, Asus and HP laptops have a lower median     number of RAM types.

-6. Visualization of Laptop's Weight vs Brand
+5. Visualization of Laptop's Weight vs Brand

    ![Dashboard5](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Laptop%20Price%20Prediction/Picture/laptop%20weight%20vs%20brand.png)

    Insight:

+   Based on the visualisation of laptop weights by brand, it can be concluded that the difference in weight between brands is not particularly significant.
+Brand alone is not enough to determine whether a laptop is lightweight—it is more important to look at the specific series/model of each brand.

-7. Visualization of Laptop Price vs Brand
+6. Visualization of Laptop Price vs Brand

    ![Dashboard6](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Laptop%20Price%20Prediction/Picture/laptop%20price%20vs%20brand.png)

    Insight:

+   Based on the visualisation of laptop prices by brand, it can be seen that each brand has a relatively similar median price.

-8. Visualization of Screen Size vs Brand
+7. Visualization of Screen Size vs Brand

    ![Dashboard7](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Laptop%20Price%20Prediction/Picture/screen%20size%20vs%20brand.png)

    Insight:

+   Based on the visualisation of screen size versus laptop brand, laptop screen sizes are relatively consistent across brands, with a median screen size of around    13–14.5 inches.
+The greatest variation is found in Asus and Lenovo, while HP has the most limited screen variation.

-9. Heatmap of Numerical Feature
+8. Heatmap of Numerical Feature

    ![Dashboard8](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Laptop%20Price%20Prediction/Picture/Heatmap.png)

-   Insight
+   Insight:

+   Based on the heatmap visualisation of numerical features, it can be seen that weight is related to price, as well as screen size, although the correlation         value is relatively low.

 ## Data Preparation

 1. Encoding